GEstrellaS/fund-disaster-relief/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during

-> acceptance testing and if there are any concerns._
+> acceptance testing and if there are any concerns.

+15/15 user stories passed all their acceptance criteria tests.
+25/31 acceptance criteria tests have passed - at a high code coverage - at least 90% overall.

 ### Unit Testing and Code Coverage